Magnetic Name Badges: Complete Guide

 Bottom line: Magnetic is the best choice for most office, retail, and hospitality environments where staff wear standard uniforms.
 Pin-back is better for thick outerwear, security-critical environments, and workplaces with employees who have pacemakers.

-Best Industries for Magnetic Name Badges
+Which Industries Use Magnetic Name Badges Most?

 Hotels & Hospitality